nasa/Common-Metadata-Repository/search-app/docs/api.md

   _The `include_highlights` feature is only supported for the JSON response format and only applies to keyword searches._

-#### <a name="headers"></a> Headers
+#### <a name="headers"></a> HTTP Headers

+##### Request Headers
-  * Accept - specifies the MimeType to return search results in.
+`Accept` - specifies the MimeType to return search results in.
 Default is "application/xml".

-    * `curl -H "Accept: application/xml" -i "%CMR-ENDPOINT%/collections"`
+    `curl -H "Accept: application/xml" -i "%CMR-ENDPOINT%/collections"`

-  * `Authorization: Bearer` - specifies an EDL bearer token to use to authenticate yourself.
+`Authorization: Bearer` - specifies an EDL bearer token to use to authenticate yourself.

-    * `curl -H "Authorization: Bearer <access_token>" -i "%CMR-ENDPOINT%/collections"`
+    `curl -H "Authorization: Bearer <access_token>" -i "%CMR-ENDPOINT%/collections"`

-  * `Authorization:` - specifies a Launchpad token to use to authenticate yourself.
+`Authorization:` - specifies a Launchpad token to use to authenticate yourself.

-    * `curl -H "Authorization: <launchpad_token>" -i "%CMR-ENDPOINT%/collections"`
+    `curl -H "Authorization: <launchpad_token>" -i "%CMR-ENDPOINT%/collections"`

-  * `Client-Id` - Indicates a name for the client using the CMR API.
-Specifying this helps Operations monitor query performance per client.
-It can also make it easier for them to identify your requests if you contact them for assistance.
+`Client-Id` - Indicates a name for the "client" using the CMR API.
+A client can be either a person's name, organization's name, or the name of the script/process making the request.
+Specifying this header helps Operations monitor query performance per client.
+This field can also make it easier for the Operations team to identify your requests if you contact them for assistance.

+`CMR-Pretty` - Returns formatted results if set to true.

-  * `X-Request-Id` - This provides standard X-Request-Id support to allow user to pass in some random ID which will be logged on the server side for debugging purpose.
+`X-Request-Id` - This provides standard `X-Request-Id` support to allow user to pass in some random ID which will be logged on the server side for debugging purposes.

-  * `CMR-Request-Id` - This header serves the same purpose as X-Request-Id header.
-It's kept to support legacy systems.
+`CMR-Request-Id` - This header serves the same purpose as `X-Request-Id` header.
+It is kept to support legacy systems.

-  * The response headers include the following:
+##### The response headers

-    CMR-Hits and CMR-Took indicate the number of result hits and the time to build and execute the query, respectively.
+* `CMR-Hits` and `CMR-Took` indicate the number of result hits and the time to build and execute the query, respectively.
-    CMR-Request-Id and X-Request-Id return the same value - the value passed in through CMR-Request-Id request header or X-Request-Id request header or a unique id generated for the client request when no value is passed in, This can be used to help debug client errors.
+* `CMR-Request-Id` and `X-Request-Id` return the same value - the value passed in through `CMR-Request-Id` request header or `X-Request-Id` request header or a unique id generated for the client request when no value is passed in, This can be used to help debug client errors.
-    CMR-Shapefile-Original-Point-Count returns the original shapefile point count when shapefile simplification is requested CMR-Shapefile-Simplified-Point-Count return the reduced point count when shapefile simplification is requested
+* `CMR-Shapefile-Original-Point-Count` returns the original shapefile point count when shapefile simplification is requested
+* `CMR-Shapefile-Simplified-Point-Count` return the reduced point count when shapefile simplification is requested
+* `content-md5` returns the MD5 hash of the content.
+* `content-sha1` returns the SHA1 hash value for the content.

 #### <a name="extensions"></a> Extensions